XingFramework/xing-book/framework_guide/where_to_report_issues.md

 * If the issue affects the overall framework or integration of multiple components, [The GitHub issues page for the xing-framework rubygem](https://github.com/XingFramework/xing-framework/issues).
 * If the issue clearly affects just one gem or module, The GitHub issues page for that repository.
 (See the [XingFramework GitHub organization](https://github.com/XingFramework)).
 Specific options include:
-  * [xing-application-base issues](https://github.com/XingFramework/xing-application-base/issues) (Template for a new Xing application)
+  * [xing-application-base](https://github.com/XingFramework/xing-application-base/issues) (Template for a new Xing application)
-  * [xing-frontend-utils issues](https://github.com/XingFramework/frontend-utils/issues) JavaScript modules used by all Iing frontend applications.
+  * [xing-frontend-utils](https://github.com/XingFramework/frontend-utils/issues) JavaScript modules used by all Iing frontend applications.
-  * [xing-backend issues](https://github.com/XingFramework/xing-backend/issues) Rails engine to create a Xing backend API.
+  * [xing-backend](https://github.com/XingFramework/xing-backend/issues) Rails engine to create a Xing backend API.
   * [xing-framework-sass](https://github.com/XingFramework/xing-framework-sass/issues) Sass stylesheet build system for Xing frontend.
   * Many others, see the GitHub org.